Unichain and Aperiodicity are Sufficient for Asymptotic Optimality of Average-Reward Restless Bandits: Main results: policies and optimality guarantees

+Next, we discuss the FTVA policy from \cite{HonXieCheWan_23}, an asymptotically optimal policy that relies on the SA condition.
+FTVA is simulation-based: it first generates ideal actions by simulating a virtual, unconstrained system where each arm independently follows $\pibs$.
+It then lets as many arms follow these virtual actions as the budget constraint allows.
+The asymptotic optimality of FTVA hinges on the SA condition, which guarantees that the real states of most arms remain aligned with their virtual counterparts, thereby ensuring that their real actions are effectively drawn from $\pibs$ conditioned on the real states.

-FTVA is similar to focus-set policies in the sense that it also maintains a set of arms that follow $\pibs$ persistently for a long time.
-However, for those ``bad arms'' whose virtual and real states are different, FTVA simply waits for them to turn ``good'' on their own, which is guaranteed to happen soon only when SA holds; in contrast, the set-expansion policy or the ID policy actively expands the focus set whenever the state distribution of the arms in the focus set is close to $\statdist$, which is guaranteed to happen soon if the optimal single-armed policy $\pibs$ induces an aperiodic unichain.
+FTVA is similar to our policies in the sense that it also maintains a set of arms that follow $\pibs$ persistently for a long time (referred to as the ``good arms'' in \citep{HonXieCheWan_23}).
+However, for the rest of the arms whose virtual and real states are misaligned, FTVA \emph{passively} waits for them to re-align on their own, which is guaranteed to happen only when SA holds.
+In contrast, our policies \emph{actively} expand the focus set whenever the empirical state distribution of the focus set is sufficiently close to $\statdist$, which is guaranteed to happen if the optimal single-armed policy $\pibs$ induces an aperiodic unichain.